enhance-dev/enhance-ssr/README.md

 ```

 #### Unnamed slots
-Enhance supports unnamed slots for when you want to create a container element that will exposes it's content from the Shadow DOM.
+Enhance supports unnamed slots for when you want to create a container element for all non-slotted child nodes.
+*per the spec default content is not supported in slots
 ```javascript
 export default function MyParagraph({ html }) {
   return html`